agentrickard/domain/README.txt

 rules.
 This is a design feature of Drupal, and it can lead to confusion when viewing your site as an administrator.

-To help with this confusion, the 'Enfore rules on adminstrators' setting can be enabled.
+To help with this confusion, the 'Enforce rules on administrators' setting can be enabled.
 This setting forces Domain Access rules to be applied _even to users who can Bypass content access control_.